strimzi/proposals/056-zk-kraft-migration.md

 **_Status changes_**

-The FSM moves back to a `NoMigration` state (or null) and the operator upgrades `Kafka.status.migrationState` field accordingly.
+The FSM moves back to a `KRaft` state (or null) and the operator upgrades `Kafka.status.migrationState` field accordingly.

 ### Metrics